Mesfrum/Wellm/README.md

 - Later reloads will not require any downloading and will work using the in-browser LLM.
 - Quantisized models can offer quicker download times.

+---
+**NOTE**

+*Wellm is a research and testing project aimed at pushing the boundaries of WebLLM technology and exploring its capabilities.
+It is not intended for production use.*

+---

 ## Features

 - **Offline Support**: After the first model download finishes the application can function without an internet connection. (if UI is run locally)